danger12001/Node-Tutorial/node-tutorial/index.md

 ## Hello terminal

-Create a file called `hello.js` in the node-terminal folder, in the script write 'hello world!' to the console.
+Create a file called `hello.js` in the node-tutorial folder.
+In the script write 'hello world!' to the console.

 You can run the program from the command line using: `node hello.js`